catalin-stancu/deel-task/README.md

 2. In the repo root directory, run `npm install` to gather all dependencies.

+3. Create a `.env` file with all the required env variables.
+In this specific case you can rename the `.env.example` to `.env`.

-3. In the repo root directory, run `docker-compose up -d db` to spin up a Postgres database inside a docker container
+4. In the repo root directory, run `docker-compose up -d db` to spin up a Postgres database inside a docker container

-4. Next, `npm run migrate:up` will run the migrations which will create the table schemas
+5. Next, `npm run migrate:up` will run the migrations which will create the table schemas

-5. Next, `npm run seed` will seed the Postgres database.
+6. Next, `npm run seed` will seed the Postgres database.

-6. Then run `npm start` which should start both the server and the React client.
+7. Then run `npm start` which should start both the server and the React client.

 ❗️ **Make sure you commit all changes to the master branch!**